-COMM200 HUMAN COMMUNICATIONS
+COMM200 HUMAN COMMUNICATIONS 48 3.0

 The Human Communication course serves to introduce the student to basic principles of human communication and apply those principles of effectively communication in the work environment.
 This course is designed to develop the students written and verbal communication.
 This course is designed to address the need employers have for skilled employees who are proficient at problem-solving, who possess communication and soft skills.
-The student will be required to work on developing their soft skills and will be required to participate in group discussion, group presentations, and individual presentations on real-world practical applications.
+The student will be required to work on developing their soft skills and will be required to participate in group discussion, group presentations, and individual presentations, and individual presentation on real-world practical applications.
 The student can expect 12 hours of homework during this course.